10 Real Estate Strategies for Agents to Get Competitive Listings

 9. Invest in Marketing

 Social media and your online presence provide valuable marketing opportunities.
-However, real estate is a largely local business, and failing to invest in traditional marketing techniques can mean you won't reach your full potential.
+However, real estate is largely a local business, and failing to invest in traditional marketing techniques can mean you won't reach your full potential.
 “For Sale” signs are still one of the most effective ways to sell homes.
-Direct mail flyers and local signs that clearly show your brand will help residents remember you as the local real estate agent.
-Partnering with local businesses and individuals in related industries, like home repair contractors and lenders, can also lead to getting real estate listings.
-Local events can provide you with an opportunity to network within the community and spark interest in your business, so don’t be shy!
+Direct mail flyers and signs that clearly show your brand will help residents remember you as the local real estate agent.
+Partnering with nearby businesses and individuals in related industries, like home repair contractors and lenders, can also lead to getting real estate listings.
+Neighborhood events can provide you with an opportunity to network within the community and spark interest in your business, so don’t be shy!

 10. Hold Open Houses

 Individuals who attend open houses are usually considering a home purchase.
-While that's probably a no-brainer, many agents fail to consider that these potential buyers may be prepared to sell the home in which they currently live as well.
+While that's a no-brainer, many agents fail to consider that these potential buyers may be seller leads as well.
 Understanding that an open house isn't simply about one sale is the first step to really maximizing the experience.
-While not every person visiting an open house is prepared to buy, they may know someone who is.
+While not every person visiting an open house is prepared to buy (or sell), they may know someone who is.
 An open house is a stress-free opportunity to network with potential clients you may not meet otherwise.

-All successful real estate agents wondered how to get listings (or how to get more real estate listings!) at some point in their career.
-Now you know that the best way to get real estate listings boils down to networking and marketing.
-Meeting with prospective customers in different atmospheres and using a variety of marketing platforms, like social media vs. traditional efforts, can provide you with increased real estate agents’ listings.
-Use the methods that work best for you and expand your horizons with new strategies frequently to build your successful real estate career.
+All successful real estate agents wondered how to get listings (or how to get more real estate listings!) at some point in their careers.
+All in all, the best way to get real estate listings boils down to networking and marketing.
+Meeting with real estate leads in different atmospheres and using a variety of marketing strategies, like social media vs. traditional efforts, can provide you with increased real estate agents’ listings.
+With that said, there's no template for real estate success.
+You may need to try a variety of tactics to boost your listings, including cold calling and door knocking.
+Use whatever methods that work best for you and expand your horizons with new strategies frequently to build your successful real estate career.